Brit Manuela Shows Off Flawless Figure In Tiny Purple Bikini While At The Beach

 Instagram influencer Brit Manuela sent pulses racing on Sunday, January 24, when she shared some jaw-dropping new content of herself in a minuscule bathing suit.

 The 26-year-old model was captured at the beach for the six-slide series, which consisted of five photos and one video.
-She struck a variety of poses that showed her figure from different perspectives.
+She struck a variety of poses that showcased her figure from different perspectives.

-She stood with front of her body facing the camera in the first frame as she cocked one hip.
+She stood with front of her body facing the camera as she cocked one hip.
 The second slide displayed her as she adjusted her hair and grabbed on her bottoms.
 The third image put her pert derriere on show as the back of her body faced the camera.
-The fourth fifth, and sixth, again showed her from her front as she switched between pouting and smiling widely, emanating both sultry and happy energies.
+The fourth, fifth, and sixth showed her from her front as she switched between pouting and smiling widely, emanating both sultry and happy energies.

 Her long brunette locks looked to be in slight, natural-looking waves as they fell around her back and shoulders.
 She sported her nails short with a white polish.

 Brit rocked a scanty purple and black bikini from Moana Bikini, an Australian-based brand specializing in swimwear and accessories.
 Her top featured two thin straps that tied around her neck and back, and ruched triangle-shaped cups that gave way to a view of cleavage and sideboob.
 She teamed the number with matching thong bottoms that had little trouble flaunting her curvy hips and bodacious booty.
-The briefs side-strings, which tied around her waist, also highlighted her slender, yet sculpted midriff.
+The side-strings of the briefs, which tied around her waist, also highlighted her slender yet sculpted midriff.

-She accessorized with a gold necklace and a small pair of earrings.

 The eye-catching photo set was met with a large amount of support from social media users, accumulating more than 33,000 likes in just four hours after going live.
-More than 400 fans also took to the comments section to express their adulation for the model, her body, her looks and her choice of swimsuit.
+More than 400 fans also took to the comments section to express their adulation for the model, specifically her body, looks and choice of swimsuit.

 "Brit you are my goals," one Instagram user commented, following up with a string of heart-eyes emoji.